EmployTest Logo

 4. Ask specific but open-ended questions

 If you want a vague answer, asking, “Tell me about [Candidate],” is an efficient way to do that.
-The same goes for questions answerable with Yes or No. Before you know it, your conversation with the references is over.
+The same goes for questions to ask references for new hires, answerable with Yes or No. Before you know it, your conversation with the references is over.

 1. What positions and responsibilities did the candidate hold at your company?